ORCA CAMP KAYAKING TRIP

 Crossing the Johnstone Strait

 It’s time to venture across Johnstone Strait to the island opposite camp.
 Kayaking along the shores we will keep a lookout for bears and cubs that often forage on the beach.
-After the day’s paddling adventures evening will be topped off with a native sauna, a great end to a fantastic day.
+After the day’s paddling adventures we return to enjoy a native sauna and hot tub, a great end to a fantastic day.

 Last Day at Camp

-One last chance for a sunrise paddle.
+One last chance for a sunrise paddle on this tour.
 Soak up the final moments of your wilderness experience while hanging out on the beach awaiting the water taxi.
 You will arrive back in Campbell River at approximately 3:00 pm.

 Pricing & Dates